Zygarde

 See Crunch details page ↗

 Legacy Elite Fast and Charge Attacks can only be obtained during special events, or by using an Elite Fast TM or an Elite Charge TM.
 Legacy moves are marked with an asterisk (*).
-The table above provides information on different moves Zygarde Complete Form has in Pokémon GO, along with their corresponding DPS (Damage per Second) and TDO (Total Damage Output).
+The table above provides information on different moves Zygarde has in Pokémon GO, along with their corresponding DPS (Damage per Second) and TDO (Total Damage Output).

-Zygarde Complete Form Special CP Values
+Zygarde Special CP Values

 CP Chart